-The reunion at the Théâtre de Verdure.
-The experience was not repeated in Nice until 1971, this time at the Théâtre de Verdure and the Albert 1er Garden.
-The artists flocked to the capital of the Côte d’Azur for the great comeback: Ella Fitzgerald, Pharoah Sanders, T-Bone Walker, Stéphane Grappelli, Herbie Hancock quintet, Oscar Peterson trio, Roy Elridge, John Lewis, Al Grey, Percy Heath, Connie Key, Dizzy Gillespie, Daniel Humair, Sonny Stitt, Canonball Adderley, Charlie Mingus, Max Roach Trio…
+THE REUNION AT THE THÉÂTRE DE VERDURE.
+The experience was not repeated until 1971, this time at the Théâtre de Verdure and the Jardin Albert 1er.
+Artists flocked to the capital of the French Riviera for the big comeback: Ella Fitzgerald, Pharoah Sanders, T-Bone Walker, Stéphane Grappelli, the Herbie Hancock Quintet, the Oscar Peterson Trio, Roy Elridge, John Lewis, Al Grey, Percy Heath, Connie Key, Dizzy Gillespie, Daniel Humair, Sonny Stitt, Cannonball Adderley, Charlie Mingus and the Max Roach Trio.

-Live from the Jardin Albert 1er.
+LIVE FROM THE JARDIN ALBERT 1er.
 The then Mayor of Nice, Christian Estrosi, made the twin decision to take over the running of the festival and bring it to the city centre.
 Forty years on, the festival returned to the Jardin Albert 1er and the Théâtre de Verdure, while Jazz Off took performances to neighbourhoods all over the city.

-Festival cancelled.
+FESTIVAL CANCELLED.
 Following the terrorist attack on the Promenade des Anglais on the evening of 14 July 2016, the Prefecture of Alpes-Maritimes and Nice City Council took the decision to cancel the Nice Jazz Festival, which was due to commence on 16 July.

 THE NICE JAZZ FESTIVAL IS BACK.
 The emotion was palpable throughout the five evenings.
 The edition's patron, Herbie Hancock, opened the festival with a speech advocating peace and hope.
 All the artists shared with the audience a moment of strong emotion dedicated to the victims of 14 July 2016.